apache/couchdb-documentation/src/couchapp/views/intro.rst

 We hope you get the picture.
-The way the B-tree storage works means that if you don’t actually reduce your data in the reduce function, you end up having CouchDB copy huge amounts of data around that grow linearly, if not faster with the number of rows in your view.
+The way the B-tree storage works means that if you don’t actually reduce your data in the reduce function, you end up having CouchDB copy huge amounts of data around that grow linearly, if not faster, with the number of rows in your view.

 CouchDB will be able to compute the final result, but only for views with a few